-In website content display, we often need to highlight specific items in the list visually, whether to attract user attention or to enhance the sense of hierarchy of the content.For example, you may want to add a "top" mark to the latest few articles released, or let the odd and even rows in the list display different background colors to enhance readability.AnQiCMS (AnQiCMS) flexible template engine, which provides strong support for these fine-grained controls.
+In website content display, we often need to highlight specific items in the list visually, whether to attract user attention or to enhance the level of content.For example, you may want to add a "pin" tag to the latest few articles released, or make the odd and even rows of the list display different background colors to enhance readability.AnQiCMS (AnQiCMS) flexible template engine, which provides strong support for achieving these fine-grained controls.

-AnQiCMS's template system adopts the syntax of Django template engine, which means you can control the display logic of content through concise and intuitive tags.forThe loop tag is the most commonly used tool when processing list data, and its built-in counter function is the core of our implementation of special styling for list items.
+AnQiCMS's template system borrows the syntax of the Django template engine, which means you can control the display logic of content through concise and intuitive tags.
+Among them,forThe loop tag is the most commonly used tool for handling list data, and its built-in counter function is the core of our implementation of special styling for list items.

 Core function analysis: for loop and counter

-forloop.CounterThis variable is used to record the current number of iterations in the loop, it starts from1Incrementing.
+forloop.CounterThis variable is used to record the current number of loops, it starts from1and increments.
 This means that when you traverse the first item in the list,forloop.CounterThe value is 1; the second item is 2, and so on.

-Understood these counters, we can add the style we want to specific items in the loop through conditional judgments.
+Understood these two counters, we can add the style we want to specific items in the loop through conditional judgment.

-Next, we will demonstrate through several common scenarios how to cleverly utilizefora loop counter to add special styles to list items.
+Next, we will demonstrate how to巧妙地利用several common scenarios in the Anqi CMS templateforto add special styles to list items using a loop counter.

-Scene one: Highlight the first item in the list.
+Scenario one: Highlight the first item in the list

-Suppose you have a list of articles and you want the first article in the list to have a special background color or a 'new' corner mark.
+Assume you have a list of articles and you want the first article in the list to have a special background color or a 'new' badge.

 {% archiveList archives with type="list" limit="10" %}